-Lake Tahoe's extraordinary is attributed to its extremely clean water that allows sunlight to reach much greater depths than it reaches in most other water bodies.
+Lake Tahoe's extraordinary clarity is attributed to its extremely clean water that allows sunlight to reach much greater depths than it reaches in most other water bodies.
 Declining clarity over the past half-century is caused by increased inputs of fine sediment particles (16 microns or less in diameter), and free floating algae fed by the nutrients nitrogen and phosphorus.
 Fine sediment particles scatter light, while algae absorb light.
-As pollutant inputs increase, light is increasingly scattered or absorbed and is unable to penetrate deeper into the water column, clarity declines. and Secchi depth measurements decrease.
+As pollutant inputs increase, light is increasingly scattered or absorbed and is unable to penetrate deeper into the water column, clarity declines.

-Fine sediment particles have a greater impact on clarity than the algae fed by elevated nutrients, so while the TMDL program includes required reductions for Total Nitrogen, Total Phosphorus, and fine sediment particles, initial implementation efforts are focused on particle reduction.
-Urban stormwater represents both the greatest source of clarity-reducing particles and also represents the greatest opportunity to achieve needed load reductions.
+Fine sediment particles have a greater impact on clarity than the algae fed by elevated nutrients, so while the TMDL program includes required reductions for total nitrogen, total phosphorus, and fine sediment particles, initial implementation efforts are focused on particle reduction.
+Urban stormwater represents both the greatest source of clarity-reducing particles and the largest opportunity to achieve needed load reductions.
 Although the clarity restoration strategy includes efforts to reduce pollutants originating in forests, stream channels and atmospheric deposition, meaningful clarity improvements hinge on reducing fine sediment particles from urban stormwater runoff.

 See Our Partners below for more information on the types of projects implemented to improve lake clarity.